Halhul: Demographics

 In 1922, Halhul had a population of 1,927, rising to 2,523 in a 1931 British Mandate census.
 According to Sami Hadawi's 1945 land and population survey, Halhul had a recorded population of 3,380 Arabs.
 While a part of Jordan, in 1961, there were 5,387 residents.
 Under the Israelis, in censuses taken in 1982 and 1987, Halhul had a population of 6,040 and 9,800, respectively.

 According to the first census by the Palestinian Central Bureau of Statistics (PCBS) in 1997, of the total 15,663 residents, 1,686 (10.8%) were Palestinian refugees.
 The gender makeup was 51.4% male and 48.6% female.
 About 54.7% of the inhabitants were below the age of 20, 41.2% were between the ages of 20 and 64, and 0.4% were over the age of 64.

 The core population of Halhul is formed from four local tribes, Al Saadeh, Karjah, Al Zma'ra, and Al Doudah, in addition to Palestinian refugees who settled in Halhul as a result of forceful dislocation in 1948 and 1967, from surrounding villages and towns.
 According to local traditions, the Sawarah clan (from Beit Sur) is of Jewish origin.
 It was also reported that the local Shatrit family has Jewish ancestry tracing back to Jewish communities in North Africa.
 The name Shitrit is common among Moroccan Jews.

 The health of the city residents and local villagers is serviced by many hospitals and clinics.

 Government

 In 1976 an election held and lead to the election of Mohammad Milhem as Mayor of Halhul, who served around 28 years.
 In 2004 a new election was held under Palestinian Authority, which lead to the election of 13 Council members who elected Raed A Al Adarsh as the new Mayor of Halhul, who managed to restructure and modernize the municipality, After Raed Al Atrash's resignation, the council elected his deputy Zeyad Abu Yousef as new Mayor.
 In 2017, an election lead to the election of Hijazi Moreb as the new mayor who is still serving.
 Hijazi is a long-serving council member since 2004.

+Mosques

+Eleven mosques now dot the city and its environs.
+These are: Nabi Yunis Mosque, Maqam Sahabi Abdullah ibn Mas'ud Mosque, Omari Mosque, al-Tharwa Mosque, al-Raba'at Mosque, Dharr Iqtat Mosque, Salah al-Din al-Ayyubi Mosque, al-Hwawer Mosque, al-Huda Mosque, al-Farouq Mosque and al-Nour Mosque.